 For the April 2019 update onwards we now have the ability to preview the update in advance.
 The Opt in to April 2019 updates article explains the opt in process well.

-For now (7th Feb 2019) the opt in preview is limited to user experience updates only for the Customer Engagement Platform as described in this article, plus a couple of features for the Dynamics 365 for Marketing app.
-Dynamics 365 for Sales is meant to have its opt in features released soon.
+For now the opt in preview is limited to user experience updates only for the Customer Engagement Platform as described in this article, plus specific updates for the individual apps (Sales, Customer Service etc.) which are described in this article.

 To opt in to the Customer Engagement Platform user experience updates navigate to your environment in the Power Platform Admin Center.
 Under the Updates card you can opt in.